utech-ieee/ieee-portal-ui/README.md

     ```shell
     cd ieee-portal-ui
-    yarn start
+    yarn dev
     ```

 1.  **Open the source code and start editing!**

-    Your site is now running at `http://localhost:4000`!
+    Your site is now running at `http://localhost:3000`!